contexttesting/zoroaster/README.md

 ### Persistent Context

-The persistent context is set on the test suite and will start before each test.
-It by default has 5000ms to start after which the whole test suite will fail.
-Each persistent context will go first in the list of contexts obtained via test arguments.
+A persistent context is evaluated once for the whole test suite, i.e., it will start once prior to tests.
+It by default has _5000ms_ to start after which the whole test suite will fail.
+Each persistent context will go first in the list of contexts obtained via test arguments, before non-persistent contexts.

 _With the following persistent context:_
 ```js